NEXT GEN

 Residential Fire Suppression

-iCO® designs and manufactures advanced fire suppression and sprinkler monitoring products for residential buildings, helping deliver compliant life safety protection without compromising practicality, aesthetics or long-term reliability.
+iCO® designs and manufactures advanced residential fire suppression and sprinkler products engineered to deliver compliant life safety protection with minimal compromise to design, installation or long-term performance.

-Trusted by architects, fire engineers, developers and building control professionals, iCO® solutions are independently tested, easy to install and supported by clear technical guidance.
+Trusted by architects, fire engineers, property developers and building control professionals, iCO® solutions are independently tested, reliable and easy to install.

 The latest developments from iCO®